John McTernan: Blair and Scottish Labour

-McTernan was Political Secretary/Director of Political Operations at 10 Downing Street for Tony Blair from 2005 to 2007, where he provided political management and support for the development of the government's political strategy.
+McTernan was political secretary and director of political operations at 10 Downing Street for Tony Blair from 2005 to 2007, where he provided political management and support for the development of the government's political strategy.
 In 2007, McTernan was seconded to the Scottish Labour Party to run its campaign for the May 2007 Scottish Parliament election.

 During the 2006–07 police investigation into the Cash for Honours political scandal surrounding the Labour Party, McTernan was twice questioned, under caution, by the Metropolitan Police.
 No criminal charges were ever brought against McTernan or anybody else.

 From 2007 to 2008 he was Special Adviser to Des Browne, Secretary of State for Scotland and Secretary of State for Defence.
 He was special adviser to Jim Murphy MP, the Secretary of State for Scotland from 2008 until 2010.

 In January 2008, while McTernan was employed as a special adviser to the Secretary of State for Scotland, it emerged that in 2002 McTernan had branded Scotland as being "narrow" and "racist" during the period he worked for the Scottish Arts Council.
 In an email to the then Labour MSP Karen Gillon, who was about to make a trip to Sweden, McTernan wrote: "If you've not been to Sweden before, I think you'll really like it – it's the country Scotland would be if it wasn't narrow, Presbyterian, racist etc. etc. Social democracy in action."
 The email was obtained by the London Sunday Times under freedom of information legislation.

 Work in Australia

 In 2007 he worked on the November 2007 Australian Labor Party federal election campaign.

-In September 2011, he was appointed as communications director to the Australian prime minister, Julia Gillard.
+In September 2011, he was appointed communications director to the Australian prime minister, Julia Gillard.
 From February 2011 to October 2011, he was Thinker in Residence at the Government of South Australia.

 During 2012–13, a political scandal erupted over his employment.
 Accusations were made that Gillard had not attempted to find a suitable Australian candidate for the director of communications post, but had flouted Australia's visa process to employ John McTernan, a British citizen, on a 457 visa – a foreign workers scheme which is designed for employers who cannot find local candidates to fill jobs.
 When a reporter from Australia's ABC News asked McTernan if he was working in Australia on a 457 visa, he replied "hardly fucking relevant".